-

 US 41 (Tamiami Trail) from William Street to Peace River Bridge: Construction Project: The contractor continues work on the proposed roundabout location while traffic is shifted.

-Motorists should expect daytime and nighttime lane closures on US 41 northbound from William Street to Carmalita Street.
+- Motorists should expect daytime and nighttime lane closures on US 41 northbound from William Street to Taylor Street.

 - Motorists attempting to access Carmalita Street from Cross Street will have to use the posted detour.
 They will turn left on West Charlotte Avenue, then right on Taylor Street, and continue until they reach Carmalita Street.